TrilbyWhite/goldy-gopher/README.md

 	- info: (re)displays the current content from lines start to stop (inclusive)
 	- ex: head: "show 0 10" tail: "show -10 0" (negative offsets not implmented yet)

+In addition to the above, any command starting with a number follows the link to the specified line number.
+Links / directories will be followed and text files will be displayed - any other file will be downloaded.
+You can specify a download target filename as a parameter, or leave it blank to use the server's filename.

 ### Todo
 - Implement 'Find' command as an alias to a Veronica search
 - Replace auto_show_on_follow with a "max" length and pager integration